 We recognize that our job as educators is to begin preparing students for their future careers.
 In today’s ever-changing, quickly expanding global economy, it is likely that our students will hold future jobs that don’t even currently exist.
 Technology integration, therefore, is not simply a luxury, but an essential component of 21st century education.

 Lower school students utilize technology on a daily basis in purposeful ways that support our curriculum.
-Currently, more than 70 iPads are used across all early childhood and elementary grade levels, to develop research skills, to support reading and math skills, and to foster student engagement.
+While being mindful of age-appropriate screen time, students in Pre-Kindergarten and above are each provided with a personal device (iPad or Chromebook, dependent upon grade level) which are used to develop research skills, to support reading and math skills, and to foster student engagement.
 Select classes even utilize iPads to build online portfolios of student work.
-By November 2020, every Salisbury Christian School student will be matched with a personal device - a Chromebook or an iPad, dependent upon grade level.

 Each classroom is equipped with an interactive whiteboard, and a computer lab is available for whole class use as needed.
 4th and 5th grade students have weekly technology classes in the computer lab, where they are exposed to typing skills and Microsoft Office Suite programs and are introduced to basic principles of coding.